alejandro-robles7/Thesis/README.md

 # WebsiteClassification

-Github repository for class CECS456 Spring 2019 at CSULB.
+Github repository for These at CSULB.
-Collaborators:
 Alejandro Robles
-Johanna Thiemich